 Have a solid CV

 A well-written CV is essential to get hired in Portugal.
-Make sure it’s easy to read, one to two pages long, highlights your hard and soft skills and achievements, and includes a professional photo.
+The most important Portuguese CV tips are: make sure it's easy to read, one to two pages long, highlights your hard and soft skills as well as your achievements, and includes a professional photo, as unlike in some countries, including a professional headshot on your CV is common in Portugal.

 Tourism jobs in Portugal for English speakers

-tourism industry plays a significant role in the country’s economy, offering a wide range of job opportunities for both locals and expats.
-From hotels and resorts to tour operators, restaurants, and entertainment venues, the tourism sector in Portugal is diverse and vibrant.
+The tourism industry plays a significant role in the country's economy, offering a wide range of job opportunities for both locals and expats.
+From hotels and resorts to tour operators, restaurants, and entertainment venues, the tourism and hospitality sector in Portugal is diverse and vibrant.

 Job opportunities for English speakers in the tourism sector